 The strengthening effect that weight lifting has on your bones and muscles even has a protective effect as well.
 Your bones are less likely to break and are less fragile when your muscles are stronger because they have more tone.
 This means muscles can actually really protect your bones.
 With enough training in weightlifting, participating in any other physical activity, including contact and non-contact sports, is just that much safer for your bones.

 What Exactly to Include and Avoid in your Teens Weight Training program

-What to Include and Avoid in your Teens programA properly planned weight training program can keep your bones and joints safe, avoiding all chances of injury.
-A program should be well-rounded and include all muscle groups evenly.
-Teenage boys often get fixated on their arms becoming large, a result of the bombardment of masculinity and macho-men in the media, and focus on doing heavy bicep curls endlessly.
-This is a big mistake, and this is a situation that can lead to injury.
+A properly planned weight training program can keep your teens bones and joints safe and protected, avoiding all chances of injury.
+A program should generally be well-rounded and include all muscle groups evenly.
+Teenage boys often get fixated on their arms becoming really large, a result of the bombardment of masculinity and macho-men in the media, and they usually focus on doing heavy bicep curls endlessly.
+This is a big mistake, and this is exactly the type of situation that can lead to your teen being injured.

 Exercises like squats and deadlifts which are highly technical and the most effective weight lifting movements should be done under supervision to ensure proper technique.
 The only time injury is likely here is if the youth is unprepared for a heavy movement and performs 1RM's.
 Doing 1 to 3 sets of 8-12 repetitions is completely safe and does not stunt growth in your teen.